polarysekt/polarysekt.github.io/_drafts/2017-06-30-Evandroid.md

 ## Prologue

-I'm told now that eventually this will begin to make sense, but as it is currently being salvaged from a time-travelling black box, the wreckege is only partially available.
+I'm told now that eventually this will begin to make sense, since it is currently being salvaged from a time-travelling black box, the wreckege is only partially available, luckily a wheat penny were stoed aboard the cabin such that electricity was allowed to make a habitat, and that was the beginning of .

 Once crunched into the confines of our new environment, our containerisation began to make more sense.
+Docked and Loaded.

-Generally, as light waves [or particulates] along as causality, polarized, so as to become blind or antiblind as if he that were in the eyes of the mindsight minds of those who were the fittest clothing,
+Generally, as light, in its superposition of waves and particles tradjetted along as causality, polarized, so as to become blind or antiblind as if he that were in the eyes of the mindsight minds of those who were the fittest clothing,

 Emerging from binary can be difficult in a semi-deci-digital world.